KevinKra/Notes/electronics/raspberryPi/readme.md

 1. a `capacitor` is like a `battery`, however it stores electric charge in an **electric field** as opposed to in a **chemical solution**.
 1. a `capacitor` charges and discharges faster than a `battery`.
 1. `capacitors` help to smooth out disruptions of electrical supply.
 In an abstract sense, it serves like a water tank, if the outside supply of water is interrupted the `capacitor` can continue to supply electrical current for a duration until the outside source returns.
-1. a `capacitor` is wrapped in a insulating container, which contains two conductive metal plates --typically of aluminum.
-The layers (from outside in) consist of a protective case, a `dielectric` material (often ceramic), and an `electrode`.
+1. a `capacitor` is wrapped in a insulating container, which contains two conductive metal plates --typically of aluminum, sandwiching a `dielectric` material (often ceramic).
+The layers (from outside in) consist of a protective case, an `electrode`, a dielectric layer, and an `electrode`.
 1. a `dielectric` material is a poor conductor of electricity (electrons cant pass through) but an efficient supporter of electrostatic fields.
 It can store electrical charges, have a high specific resistance, and a negative temperature coefficient of resistance. _"It will polarize when it comes in contact with an electric field."_
 1. `Electrodes` and `electrode materials`, are metals and other substances used in the makeup of electrical components.
 They are used to make contact with a nonmetallic part of a circuit, and are the materials in a system through which an electrical current is transferred.
 1. a stripe on a `capacitor` indicates the negative terminal.